 Low-Cost Spaying and Neutering

 Did you recently adopt a new puppy or kitten?
 If so, congratulations on the new addition to your family!
 We know this is an exciting time for your family, and we want to make sure it stays that way by giving you some helpful health information.
 One of the things you’ll need to think about is whether or not you’ll spay/neuter your pet.
-Here at Emergency Pet Hospital of Orlando, we strongly recommend spaying/neutering because of the many benefits that are involved with these procedures.
+Here at 24/7 Animal Hospital of Orlando, we strongly recommend spaying/neutering because of the many benefits that are involved with these procedures.
 We offer these services at a discounted rate to help more pet owners enjoy these benefits.

 The following list provides some frequently asked questions regarding spaying and neutering: